replicante-io/replicante.io/content/docs/core/main/scale/overview.md

 weight: 701
 ---

-Replicante Core is designed as a distributed system meant to scale with user demand.
+Replicante Core is designed as a distributed system meant to scale based on users demand.

 {{% notice class="info" %}}
-Scaling is an advanced topic that requires time and effort put into.
+Scaling is an advanced topic that requires time and effort.

-To achieve optimal value for money when considering the size of the cluster and number of tasks, a degree of familiarity with each replicante component is required.
+To achieve optimal value for money when considering the size of the cluster and number of tasks, a degree of familiarity with each Replicante Core component is required.
 {{% /notice %}}

 {{% notice class="warning" %}}